 Reports & Toolkits |

-Nearly six months after the start of federal fiscal year (FY) 2018, Congressional leaders have reached agreement on a spending package that funds the federal government through the end of the fiscal year on September 30, 2018.
+Nearly three months after the start of fiscal year (FY) 2020, congressional leaders were able to reach an agreement on a two-part spending deal that will fund the federal government through September 30, 2020.
+President Trump signed the two packages (H.R.
+1865; H.R.

 Join a steering committee and make a difference.
 Learn more about getting involved in NACo's Justice & Public Safety Steering Committee: